 All ItalianPod101 lessons are graded, from absolute beginner to advanced (A1 - C1 CEFR).
 There are curated pathways for each level that will take you through the most important language in a logical order.
 For some levels, these pathways can be 70 - 100 lessons long!

-Most lessons follow a familiar format of introducing new language through conversations.
+Most of the Italian lessons follow a familiar format of introducing new language through conversations.
 You'll learn a new conversation in each lesson, and in the process the hosts will discuss the language features that appear in the conversation — normally focusing on one feature in particular.

 Venturing off the main learning path, you'll also find a variety of other lessons — like lessons entirely filled with vocabulary, or discussing common sentence structures.
 Or series of lessons on topics like superstitions, or holidays.
 There's a reasonable amount of variety here to keep things interesting, and the nice thing is you'll always be operating within your grade level, so the language should always be manageable for you.

-The collection of video lessons isn't as large as the collection of audio lessons, so I probably wouldn't sign up to a higher price membership just to get access to those.
+The collection of video lessons in the Italian course isn't as large as the collection of audio lessons, and also isn't as large as in some of the other Transparent Languages products.
+So for Italian, I probably wouldn't sign up to a higher price membership just to get access to those.
 But a higher priced membership would also give you access to other features, like interactive activities, flash cards and line-by-line audio practice.
-If you plan to use ItalianPod101 as your "core" Italian course, these would be worth getting.
+If you plan to use ItalianPod101 as your "core" Italian program, these would be worth getting.

 If you're looking for a big library of Italian audio lessons or podcasts, ItalianPod101 should be your first stop.
 The "Basic" membership gives you access to all the audio, and costs between $4 - $8 per month depending on how long you sign up for.
 "Premium" memberships (or higher) give you access to the video lessons and other tools, and is good value if you'll use those tools.
 Both memberships will give you enough material to work with for a long, long time.